All Episodes

 Mm-hmm.

-Sotomayor has been meeting with each member of the Senate privately in preparation for her Confirmation hearing expected to take place in July.
+Sotomayor has been meeting with each member of the Senate privately in preparation for her confirmation hearing expected to take place in July.

-When I asked her if an unborn child has any rights whatsoever, I was surprised she said she'd never thought about it.
+When I asked her if an unborn child has any rights whatsoever, I was surprised that she said she'd never thought about it.

-Now that's this is not just a question about abortion, but about respect due to human life at all stages, and I hope this is cleared up in her hearings.
+Now, this is not just a question about abortion, but about respect due to human life at all stages.

 She had never thought about the rights of unborn children.